Csywn/NetworkLegends/README.md

 Once the first tower is broken we consider that the lane phase is over and compare the points of each pair.
 We consider that the one with more points has won the lane.
 If we repeat this process for all the matches we get the probability of winning each lane for each pair of champions.
 For the purpose of visualization only the most picked champions are shown.

 The code is inside /codes/Champions/.
-For each lane first it is necessary to execute "link\_*lane*.R" and then "script\_champions_*lane*.R", although the raw data is missing (due to the rules of the contest) and it should be provided.
+For each lane first it is necessary to execute "link\_*lane*.R" and then "script\_champions_*lane*.R", although the raw data is missing (due to the rules of the contest) and it should be provided by the user.

-2.**Champion tables:** essentially we have just calculated the win rate, pick rate and average KDA of the champions played in each lane.
+**2.Champion tables:** essentially we have just calculated the win rate, pick rate and average KDA of the champions played in each lane.
 The most popular items of the black market for each champion are also shown.

 The code is inside /codes/Champions/.
 Raw data should be provided.

-3.**Brawlers graph:** first we record the combination of brawlers bought by each team and then we consider that the best one is the one of the winner team.
+**3.Brawlers graph:** first we record the combination of brawlers bought by each team and then we consider that the best one is the one of the winner team.
 Averaging over all matches we obtain the winning probability of each combination versus the rest.

 The code is inside /codes/Brawlers/.
 First it is necessary to execute "script\_brawlers\_groups.R", then "links\_brawlers.R" and finally "script\_brawlers\_roulette.R".

-4.**Brawlers table:** see 2.
+**4.Brawlers table:** see 2.

-5.**Teams graph:** in this last section we have created a network of champions and then we have measured its structure using modularity.
+**5.Teams graph:** in this last section we have created a network of champions and then we have measured its structure using modularity.

 To create our network we have regarded each champion as a node of the network.
 Then, a link is added between two nodes if they have won a game while playing in the same team.
 After normalizing the weight of the links we have our network.